Rebel Girl (Bikini Kill song): In other media

 Along with other tracks by Bikini Kill, Le Tigre, and the Julie Ruin, "Rebel Girl" is featured in the Kathleen Hanna biopic The Punk Singer (2013) and is included in the film's soundtrack, a digital-only release (2015).
 The song is also played in the women's rights documentary She's Beautiful When She's Angry (2014) and the independent comedy Itty Bitty Titty Committee (2007).
-The song is also played by Cameron Howe in the television show Halt and Catch Fire (2014 - 2017).
+The song is also played by Cameron Howe in the television show Halt and Catch Fire (2014–2017).

 "Rebel Girl" is prominently employed in the television series Orange Is the New Black as a kind of theme song for Kate Mulgrew's character, Galina "Red" Reznikov.
-The song is also featured as part of the music videogame Rock Band 2.
+The song is also featured as part of the music video game Rock Band 2.
+In February of 2025, it was featured in an episode of Yellowjackets.

 In February 2016, political counselor John Podesta tweeted a link to an unofficial, homemade video made by a supporter of Hillary Clinton.
 The video used "Rebel Girl" as the soundtrack for a partisan overview of Clinton's record on feminism and women's rights.
 Although the video had not been designed for wide release, Podesta's position as chairperson of the Clinton presidential campaign helped make it go viral.
 Amid mounting rumors that the Clinton campaign itself had created the video, Tobi Vail filed a copyright infringement claim against the user and had the video taken down.
 As Vail explained: "Bikini Kill is a collective, we collectively own our entire catalog including songwriting, so in order for a song to be used they need to have the permission of the whole band."
 With evident finality, she added: "We don't authorize use of our songs in advertisements."

-The song is played during the opening credits of the movie Next Gen (2018).
-It is also played during the third episode of season one of Doom Patrol, "Puppet Patrol".